 His other primary sector responsibilities include national representation responsibilities for the Grower network contracted to Tegel Foods Ltd.

 In 2013, John was invested as a Member of the New Zealand Order of Merit for services to Apiculture and the Christchurch Community following the Christchurch earthquakes.

 Kate was appointed to the ApiNZ Board in 2018.

-Kate is the General Manager Marketing, Research & Development for Manuka Health New Zealand.
-She has a strong understanding of the breadth of the apiculture industry; from beekeeping practices to processing and manufacturing, the global export, business-to-business and business-to-consumer facets.
-As part of this role, Kate’s regular contact with beekeepers and the wider industry has ensured she has a solid appreciation of the issues they face and how they can be supported through the national body, ApiNZ.
+Kate is the General Manager Marketing for Manuka Health New Zealand.
+Kate’s role requires a strong understanding of the breadth of the apiculture industry; from beekeeping practices to processing and manufacturing, the global export, business-to-business and business-to-consumer facets.
+Kate’s regular contact with beekeepers and the wider industry has ensured she has a solid appreciation of the issues they face and how they can be supported through the national body, ApiNZ.